sdiehl/write-you-a-haskell/008_extended_parser.md

 Happy
 -----

-Using Happy and our previosly defind lexer we'll write down the production rules for our simple untyped lambda calculus.
+Using Happy and our previously defined lexer we'll write down the production rules for our simple untyped lambda calculus.

 We start by defining a ``Syntax`` module where we define the AST we'll generate